 You can Search a video file so that when you click Play it will begin playing immediately.
-Since the Digital Binloop HD does not support playing video from an offset, the offset value should always be 00:00:00.00.
+Entering an time in the adjacent box will search to an offset within the video or audio file.
+The default value of 00:00:00.00 will search to the beginning of the clip.